 Take the next step

 We are proud to be one of the North East's leading independent schools.
-Enquire about joining our wonderful and thriving School community.
+Enquire today to join our school family.

 With this in mind, we pride ourselves on the number and variety of residential and day trips as well as visits to the school by invited guests that we offer to our pupils.
 These broaden our pupils’ experiences and enhance learning.

-To complement their classroom work, Nursery and Reception children take part in a range of high quality educational day visits, from exploring articulated trucks at Caterpillar, investigating how cars work at Mercedes Benz, booking holidays with Thomas Cook, reading with experts at Seven Stories and seeing birds up close at RSPB Saltholme.
+To complement their classroom work, Nursery and Reception children take part in a range of high quality educational day visits, from exploring articulated trucks at Caterpillar, investigating how cars work at Mercedes Benz, reading with experts at Seven Stories and seeing birds up close at RSPB Saltholme.

 In Year 3 and 4, the children experience a residential trip for the first time.
-This year, this was to Newcastle and Alnwick, where the children enhanced their learning around the Let’s Grow It! topic; visiting Newcastle’s Centre For Life and enjoying gardening workshops at the beautiful Alnwick Garden.
+This could be to Newcastle and Alnwick, where the children can enhance their learning around the Let’s Grow It! topic; visiting Newcastle’s Centre For Life and enjoying gardening workshops at the beautiful Alnwick Garden.
 For many children this is the first time away from home, thus providing additional life skills and experiences.
+This year’s residential trip builds upon our Outdoor Education theme, with a two night stay at the fantastic Gibside National Trust venue.